Drayan/VoidArchitect/TASKS.md

 # Unplanned backlog
 - [ ] Server version and protocol version should match between client and server, no checking is made at this moment.
+- [ ] Gracefully send a ClientDisconnect message to the server when exiting ?